 Virginia White Sauce (Salsa)

-Virginia White Sauce (or White Salsa) is a regional condiment very specific to the Tidewater area of Virginia – more specifically in Norfolk (my hometown).
+Virginia White Sauce (or Norfolk Sauce) is a regional condiment very specific to the Tidewater area of Virginia – more specifically in Norfolk (my hometown).
 It was created by a local Mexican restaurant owner (Willie Jenkins at El Toro) who was looking to create a salad dressing for his guests.
 This is the recipe he came up with; however, guests started using it to dip their tortilla chips in and the rest is history!
 I am sharing his original recipe below.
 It can be tailored to your tastes (most people like to thin it out a bit.)

 I wanted to keep with the original recipe that was given and it is pretty thick.
 All you have to do is add a splash of milk and whisk.
 Keep adding the milk little by little until you get the consistency you enjoy.